-We are sensitive to and saddened by the persistent and pervasive injustices to Black and Brown people and other multicultural populations as evidenced by recent and historical acts of structural racism, violence, inequities, and power paradigms.
+We are saddened by the persistent and pervasive injustices to Black and Brown people and other multicultural populations as evidenced by recent and historical acts of structural racism, violence, inequities, and power paradigms.

 The NC AHEC Program is committed to helping health care professionals, providers, and communities across our state access the most up-to-date information on the coronavirus (COVID-19) pandemic in North Carolina.